mtcanam/Lovebox/README.md

 Lovebox
 ===
-Forked project to create a lovebox for my girlfriend for Valentine's day!.
+Forked project to create a lovebox for my girlfriend for Valentine's day!

 ## Composition
 Bit different than the original design.
 Parts were not soldered together, they were simply glued in place into a larger box.
 Otherwise, as below.